f1tenth/f1tenth_docker_agent/README.md

 Note that with automated builds, your Dockerfile is transparent on public repositories to other users.
 If you wish to have your source code hidden, use ```docker push```.

 ### Submitting your docker image
 A submission portal (for IROS 2020) will be open at [this event page](https://iros2020.f1tenth.org).
-You'll need to provide to assigned unique submission passcode and your DockerHub repo link.
+You'll need to provide your assigned unique submission passcode, your DockerHub repo link, and the unique agent id that will be used in assigning ROS topic names.